MedCompUnipd/FunTaxIS-lite/README.md

     ./generate_constraints.sh config_file.cfg

-NOTE: The intermediate files strictly depends on goa,go and taxonomy releases.
+NOTE: The intermediate files strictly depends on goa, go and taxonomy releases.
 If you use different releases you have to regenerate the intermediate files before generate constraints!

 ## Containers